vifreefly/procsd/README.md

 # Procsd

-I do like the way how simple is managing of application processes in production on Heroku with [Procfile](https://devcenter.heroku.com/articles/procfile).
-How easily can be accessed application logs with [heroku logs](https://devcenter.heroku.com/articles/logging) command.
+I really like how simple it is to manage application processes in production on Heroku with [Procfile](https://devcenter.heroku.com/articles/procfile).
+How easily you can access application logs with the [heroku logs](https://devcenter.heroku.com/articles/logging) command.
 Just type `heroku create` and you're good to go.

-Can we have something similar on the cheap Ubuntu VPS from DigitalOcean?
-Yes we can, all we need is a **systemd wrapper** which allows to export application processes from Procfile to system services, and control them/check status/access logs using simple commands.
+Can we have something similar on a cheap Ubuntu VPS from DigitalOcean?
+Yes we can, all we need is a **systemd wrapper** that exports application processes from Procfile to system services, and controls them/checks status/accesses logs using simple commands.

-> These days most of Linux distributions (including Ubuntu) has systemd as a default system processes manager.
+> These days most Linux distributions (including Ubuntu) have systemd as their default system processes manager.
 That's why it is a good idea to use systemd for managing application processes in production (for simple cases).

 ## Getting started

-> **Note:** latest version of Procsd is `0.5.3`.
-Since version `0.4.0` there are some breaking changes.
-Check the [CHANGELOG.md](CHANGELOG.md).
-To update to the latest version, run `$ gem update procsd` or `$ bundle update procsd` (if you have already installed procsd).

-> **Note:** Procsd works best with Capistrano integration: [vifreefly/capistrano-procsd](https://github.com/vifreefly/capistrano-procsd)

 Install `procsd` first: `$ gem install procsd`.
 Required Ruby version is `>= 3.2.0`.